Illegal Disposal, Litter and Backyard Burning

 The Division of Environmental Assistance and Customer Service does not work directly on illegal dumping, litter or back yard burning.
 This web page acts as a connection to resources offered by sister agencies and other organizations in North Carolina and beyond our borders.
 For more information see below

 - N.C.
-Division of Waste Management: Illegal Dumping in North Carolina
+DEQ's Division of Waste Management: Illegal Dumping

 - The North Carolina Solid Waste Enforcement Officers Association is a resource for professionals working on illegal disposal and enforcement issues in North Carolina.

-For resources on litter and to learn what you can do in your community to help fight litter, please visit the following sites:
+For resources on litter and to learn what you can do in your community to help fight litter, please visit:

 - N.C.
-Department of Transportation’s Beautification Program – provides information on litter prevention, litter laws, the annual litter contest, the Swat-a-Litterbug Program and a downloadable litter activity book.
+Department of Transportation’s Beautification Program – provides information on litter prevention, litter laws, and the Swat-a-Litterbug Program.

 - Keep America Beautiful Litter Prevention Page – provides general information on litter, what can be done to prevent litter and a litter measurement tool to help communities assess their litter problem.